 - Download the avkb59.zip file and click Open in the window that appears.

-- Download the file avkb59.zip, select Open with in the window that appears, then click OK.
+- Download the avkb59.zip file, select Open with in the window that appears, then click OK.

-- Download the file avkb59.zip.
-At the bottom of your browser, click the arrow next to the file name and select Open.
+- Download the avkb59.zip file and, at the bottom of your browser, click the arrow next to the file name and select Open.